min2ha/ukwa-site/content/target/38673/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Neil Findlay | A Different Kind of Politician

 Neil Findlay is the Scottish Labour candidate for Almond Valley in the 2016 Scottish Parliamentary election.